 Students pursuing the MSW may complete a certificate program in one of the following areas: child welfare studies, gerontology, or substance abuse.
-Certification may be secured by focused study associated with the program's three specializations.
+Certification may be secured by a combination of required and elective courses.
 Students may also complete a licensure in school social work.
 In addition, the school participates in the North Carolina Child Welfare Collaborative, a grant program.